troastarrr/currency-rate/README.md

 ## Initial Data

-By default, the application loads the `default-currency-rates.csv` file during startup.
+By default, the application loads the `src/main/resources/templates/csv/default-currency-rates.csv` file during startup.
 This file contains the initial currency rate data.
 If you want to override the default data, you can upload a new CSV file using the provided API endpoint.